Programs such as the following play critical roles in achieving council’s conservation and education goals.

 Created in 2001, the Center for Dirt and Gravel Road Studies is contracted by the PA State Conservation Commission (SCC) to provide services to PA’s Dirt and Gravel Road Maintenance Program.
 The center’s efforts on this front include: Web Site: http://www.dirtandgravelroads.org/

-First Cast is TU’s nationwide initiative to introduce youth to coldwater conservation through angling.
+The Headwaters Youth Program is TU’s nationwide initiative to introduce youth to coldwater conservation through angling.
 The program is the result of a ground-breaking partnership between TU and the Recreational Boating and Fishing Foundation (RBFF), working on the premise that many of our most dedicated conservationists are also avid anglers.

 Web Site: http://www.tu.org/conservation/outreach-education/first-cast-program